Navigating the SMS Campaign Approval Process

 Other methods of obtaining consent may include clicking a button on a mobile page, sending a message from the consumer’s mobile device that contains an advertising word, or signing up at a point-of-sale (POS) or another message sender on-site location.
 For each method, you must provide specific proof of consent, such as screenshots or other documentation demonstrating how the consent was collected.

+Here are samples messages for opt-in and opt-out communication.
 You must provide specific keywords for opting in, opting out, or requesting help, along with a corresponding message example for each action, ensuring each example is between 20 and 320 characters.

 Below are common keywords and message templates businesses use in customer campaigns.